robotframework/QuickStartGuide/README.rst

 Robot Framework Quick Start Guide
 =================================

-The Quick Start Guide introduces the most important `Robot Framework
-<http://robotframework.org>`_ features.
-You can simply browse through it and
-look at the examples, but you can also use the guide as an executable demo.
+*Robot Framework Quick Start Guide* introduces the most important `Robot Framework <http://robotframework.org>`_ features.
+You can simply browse through it and look at the examples, but you can also use the guide as an executable demo.

 The guide itself is in `<QuickStart.rst>`_ file.
-It replaces the old version available on the `old project pages`__.
+It replaces the old version still available on the `old project pages`__.

 Copyright © Nokia Solutions and Networks.
 Licensed under the `Creative Commons Attribution 3.0 Unported`__ license.